Fall of Baghdad (1917)

-The fall of Baghdad (11 March 1917) occurred during the Mesopotamia Campaign, fought between the forces of the British Empire and the Ottoman Empire in the First World War.
+The fall of Baghdad (11 March 1917) occurred during the Mesopotamian campaign, fought between the forces of the British Empire and the Ottoman Empire in World War I.

 Arrival of General Sir Frederick Stanley Maude

-After the surrender of the Kut garrison on 29 April 1916, the British Army in Mesopotamia underwent a major overhaul.
+After the surrender of the Kut garrison on 29 April 1916, the British Army in Ottoman Iraq underwent a major overhaul.
 A new commander, Lieutenant General Sir Frederick Stanley Maude, was given the job of restoring Britain's military reputation.

 General Maude spent the rest of 1916 rebuilding his army.
 Most of his troops were recruited in India and then sent by sea to Basra.
 While these troops were being trained, British military engineers built a field railway from the coast up to Basra and beyond.
 General Maude also obtained a small force of armed river boats and river supply ships.

 The British launched their new campaign on 13 December 1916.
 The British had some 50,000 well-trained and well-equipped troops: mostly British India troops of the Indian Expeditionary Force D together with the 13th (Western) Division of the British Army forming the Mesopotamia Expeditionary Force.
 The Indian divisions of the Indian III Corps (also called the Tigris Corps) included British Army units.

 The Ottoman forces were smaller, perhaps around 25,000 strong under the overall command of General Khalil Pasha.